 Related: Nourishing Foods Defined

-In soaking (seeds, nuts and some grains) you are submerging your food in water and acidic medium or salt for a period of 12-24 hours, enough time for the phytic acid to be released.
+In soaking (seeds, nuts and some grains) food is submerged in water and acidic medium or salt for a period of 12-24 hours.
+This is enough time for the phytic acid to be released.
 You would then strain the seeds, nuts or grains and rinse well and cook as you desire.

 I have used this Sprouting Jar Strainer Lid from Amazon in the past but they run at around $5 a piece.
-Because, I typically always soak or sprout several items at a time, I need more than one or two.
+Because, I typically soak or sprout several items at a time, I need more than one or two.
 Another option is to use several layers of cheesecloth but I wanted a more feasible and hassle-free solution.

 I used this 10.5inX13.5 in #7 canvas but in white.
 The number 7 refers to 7 square wholes per square inch.
 They come in smaller sizes for very small seeds like alfalfa, perhaps a 10 or 14 would be better for those?

 How fun would it be to have the lids in different colors?
 If you're really OCD, you can use a brown lid for buckwheat sprouts, white for rice, green for mung beans, etc...